The Mihir Chronicles

 The basic premise of passing down intelligence requires understanding about our own being.
 Whatever we have understood is codified and passed along to machines.
 A simple math such as 2 + 2 = 4 is straightforward.
 Language semantics is complex but lives within the confines of logic.

 We can tweak algorithms in Imitation Game when they are role-playing human intelligence by substituting an incorrect subject such as anyone who breaths can throw to more precision such as anyone who breaths and has motor skills can throw.
 The refinement can be done at its finest level, but we are still at the mercy of statistical correlations and patterns.
-This doesn't account for intangible elements of human cognition such as authenticity and emotions.
+But as discussed earlier, we aren't perfect either.
+We experience false positives based on our biases.
+However, machines lack intangible elements of human cognition such as authenticity and emotions.

 AGI has been pursued differently than the way humans learn.
 Large language models, in particular, are created with tons of data shoved into the system with a short training period when compared to the length of learning of a human child.
 The Stone Soup method is a nice analogy to explain this paradigm.